University of Washington Policy Directory

 The University follows the Student Conduct Code or the Faculty Code in matters where a University student or faculty member is the subject of a complaint.
 A hearing may be convened to assess the evidence relating to the complaint, make findings, and determine appropriate actions, if any.
 The complainant and subject will be concurrently informed in writing of the result of the hearing, the rationale for the result, and whether there is an option to seek an appeal.
 The result includes any initial, interim, or final decisions.
 Those with an educational or business need to know will also be informed of the result, such as the administrative head of the unit involved, human resources staff, the Title IX Coordinator, and/or the Provost's Office.

-A University community member who engages in behavior in violation of this policy is subject to corrective or disciplinary action, including but not limited to, termination of employment, termination from educational programs, or termination of any non-employment relationship.
+A University community member who engages in behavior in violation of this order is subject to corrective or disciplinary action, including but not limited to termination of employment, termination from educational programs, or termination of any non-employment relationship.
 The available sanctions include the following:

-Individuals who engage in behavior in violation of this policy may also be removed from University premises, temporarily or permanently banned from the University premises, and/or subject to arrest and/or criminal prosecution.
+Individuals who engage in behavior in violation of this order may be removed from University premises temporarily or permanently banned from University premises, and/or subject to arrest and/or criminal prosecution.

 The University also retains the authority to administer discipline or take corrective action for any behavior that it deems unacceptable, regardless of whether the behavior rises to the level of a violation of University policy.

 Records retained by University offices may be subject to disclosure under Chapter 42.56 RCW, the Washington State Public Records Act, unless otherwise protected from disclosure by law.
-Some information, such as healthcare information protected by the Health Insurance Portability and Accountability Act (HIPAA) or other state laws, student records protected by the Family Educational Rights and Privacy Act (FERPA), or information that is otherwise exempt from the Public Records Act, will not be subject to disclosure under that Act.
-Information retained in University records that is otherwise protected from disclosure, may be subject to disclosure pursuant to a valid subpoena or court order.
+Some information, such as healthcare information protected by HIPAA or other state laws, student records protected by FERPA, or information that is otherwise exempt from the Public Records Act, will not be subject to disclosure under that act.
+Information retained in University records that is otherwise protected from disclosure may be subject to disclosure pursuant to a valid subpoena or court order.

-In accordance with the Clery Act, the University must also disclose statistical information relating to crimes of domestic violence, relationship violence, stalking, sexual assault, in its annual security report and issue timely warnings.
+In accordance with the Clery Act, the University must disclose statistical information relating to crimes of domestic violence, relationship violence, stalking, and sexual assault in its annual security report and issue timely warnings.
 This reporting is done without disclosing personally identifying information relating to the victim of such crimes, including information likely to disclose the location of the victim.
+For the purpose of the University's annual crime statistics, as used in WAC 478-121-140 and this order, the definition of "intimate partner violence" is intended to be consistent with the definitions of dating violence and domestic violence set forth in the Clery Act (as amended by VAWA).
+When determining whether the reported conduct meets the Clery definition, whether there has been a domestic or dating relationship will be determined by a review of its length, type, and frequency of interaction.

 In accordance with Executive Order No. 56, Reporting Suspected Child Abuse or Neglect, all University employees and volunteers who have reasonable cause to believe that a child has suffered abuse or neglect must immediately report the suspected abuse or neglect to law enforcement or the Department of Social and Health Services.
 This reporting responsibility is separate from and in addition to the responsibility University employees have to report complaints of discrimination and/or harassment and/or sexual violence they receive in accordance with Executive Order No. 31 and Administrative Policy Statement 46.3.

-The University has established confidential support offices to provide a safe place for individuals to discuss concerns regarding domestic violence, relationship violence, sexual assault, or stalking and to learn about the options and resources available to them.
-In general, disclosures made to a confidential support office under this policy do not constitute a report to the University for the purposes of initiating a complaint investigation or a request to take action against an individual alleged to have violated this policy.
-More information about confidentiality can be obtained from the confidential support offices.
+Campus-based confidential advocates provide a safe place for individuals to discuss concerns regarding domestic violence, relationship violence, sexual assault, stalking, or sex or gender based harassment and learn about the options and resources available to them.
+Unless otherwise required by law, disclosures made to a confidential advocate do not constitute a report to the University for the purposes of initiating a complaint investigation or a request to take action against an individual alleged to have violated this order.
+More information about confidentiality can be obtained from the confidential advocates.

-Individuals who wish to file allegations of violations of this policy also may contact the following:
+Individuals who wish to file allegations of violations of this policy may contact the following:

 For related information, see: